 Growing 2-row barley for beer is done for many reasons.
 Traditionally, European growers emphasize the use of only 2-row barley in beers, as other types are often regarded as being better grown for livestock.
 In addition to its uniformity, the larger barley kernels allow for easier production of sugar for the beer making process.

 Growing 2-Row Malting Barley

-To sow, broadcast the seeds in a well-draining location that receives direct sunlight.
-Gently, rake the seeds into the soil and water well.
+To sow barley, broadcast the seeds in a well-draining location that receives direct sunlight.
+Gently rake the seeds into the soil and water well.
 Keep the soil moist until germination occurs.
 In some areas, plantings may need to be lightly covered with straw in order to prevent the seeds from being eaten by birds and other garden pests.

-Beyond planting, barley requires little care or attention from growers.
+Beyond planting, barley requires little care or attention from gardeners.